Insight into Shin Splints: A Physiotherapist’s Guide

 Shin splints, a frequent issue among athletes and active individuals, cause pain in the lower legs, predominantly during high-impact activities like running and jumping.
 This article discusses shin splints from a physiotherapist’s viewpoint, discussing their types, causes, diagnosis, and treatment strategies.
 Early intervention by a physiotherapist can avert further complications and facilitate a quick return to activities.

-There are two regions where you can suffer shin splints:
+There are two primary categories of shin splints:

 Anterior Shin Splints

 This type affects the front part of the shinbone, involving the tibialis anterior muscle responsible for foot movements.
 Pain manifests when lifting the toes while the heels are grounded, indicating inflammation.
 Also known as anterior tibial stress syndrome, proper management is essential to avoid aggravation.
 Read more: Anterior Shin Splints

 Posterior Shin Splints